brendancopley/smm/README.md

 - **Automated Command Generation**: Generate the exact commands needed for pushing secrets to AWS, no more manual typing!
 - **Cross-Platform**: Works seamlessly on **macOS** and **Linux**.
 - **User-Friendly**: Easy-to-read error messages and warnings help you manage your secrets with confidence.
+- **Multi-line Value Support**: Supports multi-line secrets, making it easy to work with complex configuration values.

 ## 🛠 Installation